atpratt/COMP333_PS1/README.md

 Wilson:
 1.)
 Entirety of problem 1.
 2.)
-Entirety of models.py, forms.py, urls.py, settings.py.
-Implemented all functions in views.py, but was unable to debug.
+Entirety of models.py, forms.py, urls.py, settings.py, views.py, index.html.

 3/1:
 -Finished 1a markdown file to populate our music database with tables and implemented foreign keys that cascade on delete